me-sakibbb/lingotribe_transcription_enhancer/README.md

 **Attribution Required:**
 When using this software, you must:
-1. Credit me-sakibbb as the original author
+1. Credit me-sakibbb and NuhalMunawar as the original authors
 2. Link to: https://github.com/me-sakibbb/lingotribe_transcription_enhancer
 3. Indicate if any changes were made